cp3-llbb/cp3-llbb.github.io/docs/fwk_jenkins.md

 The Pull Request won't be mergeable until the Pull Request status is green.

-## Bootstrap

-**This part is very important**
+!!! important "Bootstrap"

     Since the build is automatized, Jenkins needs to know how-to setup the CMSSW env by itself.
 To do that, two files are necessary:

     - ``CMSSW.release``: This file must contains only a string representing the CMSSW version to use to setup the framework.
 Be careful not to add a line break at the end of the line.
     - `` CMSSW.arch``: The ``SCRAM_ARCH`` of the CMSSW release.
     - ``bootstrap_jenkins.sh``: This file is a bash script executed by Jenkins just before building the framework, but after the CMSSW env is setup.
 You **must** use this file to install all the dependencies of the framework.
     - ``jenkins_postbuild.sh``: This file is executed by Jenkins after the compilation.

     **Do not forget to update these files when changes are done to the release or the dependencies, otherwise the build will fail.**

 ## Technical details